-This notice announces the opportunity to apply for funding under the UT2 Autism Intervention Research Network on Physical Health (AIR-P) Program.
-The purpose of this program is to establish and maintain an interdisciplinary, multicenter research platform for scientific collaboration and infrastructure building.
-The Research Network will provide national leadership in research to advance the evidence base on effective interventions for children and adolescents with autism spectrum disorder and other developmental disabilities (ASD/DD), with a focus on addressing physical health and well-being across the lifespan.
-Physical health may include, but is not limited to, medical, dental, visual, nutrition, and speech/hearing components.
+This notice announces the opportunity to apply for funding under the UT5 Developmental Behavioral Pediatrics Research Network (DBPNet) Program.
+The purpose of this program is to establish and maintain a national, multi-site, collaborative research network for scientific collaboration and infrastructure building.
+This Research Network will provide national leadership in research to advance the evidence base in the developmental, behavioral, and psychosocial aspects of pediatric care to improve clinical services and health and related outcomes for children and adolescents with autism spectrum disorder and other developmental disabilities (ASD/DD) across the lifespan.
+It will work to develop effective interventions in clinical services and to improve health and related outcomes for children and adolescents with autism spectrum disorder and other developmental disabilities (ASD/DD).